 Brain trauma.
 A history of traumatic brain injury may be associated with development of AD.

-Pathologic findings cannot be demonstrated except by autopsy (or, rarely, by brain biopsy); therefore, definitive diagnosis of AD is not possible in normal clinical practice.
+Pathologic findings cannot be demonstrated except by autopsy (or, rarely, by brain biopsy).
+A definitive diagnosis of AD is not possible in normal clinical practice.
 Current evaluation of the patient with suspected AD focuses on identifying potentially reversible disorders that can produce cognitive deficits.

 Overlap with other causes of dementia does occur (e.g., Lewy body dementia and frontotemporal dementia).
 However, because treatment is generally based on symptoms, biopsy is not commonly performed.